munificent/craftinginterpreters/book/hash-tables.md

 In clox, we only need to support keys that are strings.
 Handling other types of keys doesn't add much complexity.
-As long as you can reduce an object to a sequence of bits, and compare two objects for equality, it's easy to use it as a hash key.
+As long as you can reduce an object to a sequence of bits, and compare two objects for equality, it's easy to use as a hash key.

 </aside>